SCIENCE FICTION IS FAST BECOMING SCIENCE FACT, AND NONE MORE SO THAN 3D PRINTING

 “No two arteries are shaped the same,” says Professor Peter Barlis, Honorary Principal Fellow at Melbourne Medical School and Melbourne School of Engineering.

 “We’ve gone to our engineers and created 3D models looking at a million data points in the artery.
 We want to use models to predict the best type of stent for a patient.
-Once this process is streamlined, we can have a patient on the table and an artery 3D-printed and modelled to guide the procedure.”
+Once this process is streamlined, we can have a patient on the table and an artery 3D-printed and modeled to guide the procedure.”

 Other medical teams have used 3D-printed heart models to prepare for complex surgical procedures – especially when operating on babies and young children.

 Airbus has unveiled a drone made of parts that have been 3D printed in polyamide.
-The initial version of the THOR (Testing High-tech Objectives in Reality) aircraft weighs 21 kilograms, can fit in a four-metre by four-metre square and is powered by two 1.5-kilowatt electrically-driven propellers.
+The initial version of the THOR (Testing High-tech Objectives in Reality) aircraft weighs 21 kilograms, can fit in a four-meter by four-meter square and is powered by two 1.5-kilowatt electrically-driven propellers.
 Airbus says the time taken to produce the prototype was much shorter than with traditional methods – seven weeks to print the THOR aircraft’s 60 structural segments, with one week for assembly and three days for finetuning.
-“The first version was to test whether the slogan ‘Print me an aeroplane’ can be converted into reality,” says Detlev Konigorski of Airbus’ Emerging Technologies & Concepts activity in Germany, who oversees the THOR project.
+“The first version was to test whether the slogan ‘Print me an airplane’ can be converted into reality,” says Detlev Konigorski of Airbus’ Emerging Technologies & Concepts activity in Germany, who oversees the THOR project.
 “The first flight was simply about flying.
 Now, we want to generate basic data on things like altitude, speed and acceleration in a turn.”
-Follow-on THOR versions are being assembled at the new Centre of Applied Aeronautical Research in Hamburg.
-The second THOR version will have interchangeable wings, including concepts for a hexagonal wing with a support structure derived from a honeycomb design; a metallic aluminium wing; and a flexible wing made from carbon-fiber-reinforced plastics.
+Follow-on THOR versions are being assembled at the new Center of Applied Aeronautical Research in Hamburg.
+The second THOR version will have interchangeable wings, including concepts for a hexagonal wing with a support structure derived from a honeycomb design; a metallic aluminum wing; and a flexible wing made from carbon-fiber-reinforced plastics.

-“If a THOR aircraft takes off, and after 30 feet (9 metres) makes a nose-dive back to the ground, our attitude is, ‘Good, let’s sweep it off the runway and come up with a better idea’,” says Konigorski.
+“If a THOR aircraft takes off, and after 30 feet (9 meters) makes a nose-dive back to the ground, our attitude is, ‘Good, let’s sweep it off the runway and come up with a better idea’,” says Konigorski.
 “In a few weeks, we can print a new aircraft!”

 – David Benady for Delivered.
 The Global Logistics Magazine